jadecobra/python_tdd_exercises/TRUTH_TABLE_11_NEGATE.md

 - before we add a condition for it, this looks similar to `logical_equality` and `exclusive_disjunction` because 2 out of the 4 cases have the same return value.
 We observe that
     - if `p == True` the result is `False`
     - if `p == False` the result is `True`
-- let's add conditions to represent our observation
+- let us add conditions to represent our observation
     ```python
     def negate_first(p, q):
         if p == True: